 - Add the egg, milk and vegetable oil and mix well.

-- Pour the batter into the cake pop maker (fill them about 1 mm from the top).
+- Pour the batter into a preheated cake pop maker (fill them about 1 mm from the top).
 Bake them for around 4-5 minutes (You can test with a toothpick.
 If it comes out dry, they are ready).

 - Place a metal bowl over a pot of simmering water (double-boiler style) and add the butter and chocolate.
-Melt the chocolate/butter mix completely until smooth and shiny.
+Melt the chocolate/butter mixture completely until smooth and shiny, stirring constantly.

 - Serve & enjoy!